 In modern technologies such as autonomous vehicles and service robots, control engineering plays a crucial role for the overall performance and safety of the system.
 However, the control design becomes often very time-consuming or unfeasible due to the increasing complexity of recent technological advancements.
 The classical control approaches, which are based on models of the systems using first-order principles, are not satisfactory in the presence of complex dynamics, e.g., for highly nonlinear systems or interaction with prior unknown environment.

 Recent findings in the area of computational intelligence and machine learning have shown that data-driven approaches lead to very promising results in a wide application range as they require only a minimal prior knowledge for the modeling of complex dynamics.
 However, the major drawback in data-driven approaches frequently manifests as unpredictable outcomes.
 Thus, guarantees about the stability and performance of the control loop are absent which is translated as compromised safety in control systems.
 As a consequence, the current application of data-driven models in control scenarios is limited to non-critical and low performance systems due to their unpredictable blackbox-behavior.
-My research focuses on
+Our research focuses on

-For this purpose, I focus on Bayesian models as learning method due to many beneficial properties such as the bias-variance trade-off and the inherent probabilistic nature.
+For this purpose, we focus on Bayesian models as learning method due to many beneficial properties such as the bias-variance trade-off and the inherent probabilistic nature.
 The group's research allows to answer the following questions:

-How to exploit Bayesian models for control to establish safety and performance guarantees for complex systems
+How to exploit Bayesian models for control to establish safety and performance guarantees for systems with unknown dynamics

-In the following, you find a selection of my work.
-Some code is publicly available in my Github repo.
+In the following, you find a selection of our work.
+Some code is publicly available at the Github repo.